yehia67/documentation/general/0.1/how-to-guides/set-up-virtual-machine.md

 Congratulations :tada: You've got a Linux server running on your computer!

-Our guides always require the use of a terminal, so navigate to the Terminal application and open it.
+Our guides always require the use of a command prompt, so navigate to the Terminal application and open it.

 ## Connect to your Linux server